메뉴보기

 - To improve the generalizability of a natural language processing model in extracting adverse drug reaction signal from clinical notes.

-- To test the applicability of the state-of-the-art generative language models (e.g., GPT4) in improving model robustness.
+- To test the applicability of the large language models (e.g., GPT4) in improving model robustness.

 Development of a registry and generation of real-world evidence using electronic medical record-based real-world data for pediatric acute lymphoblastic leukemia